KipCollo/ToolsCorn/DevOps/Cloud/Readme.md

 Security, identity and compliance:- Cloud services can enhance your security posture and streamline your security operations at scale.
 Protect your accounts, workloads, and data from unauthorized access.
 Our cloud services help you manage resources, permissions, and identities, enforce fine-grained policies at network control points, and continuously monitor with automated compliance checks.
 Secure your workloads in the cloud with network, application, and data protection services from AWS.

 Migration and modernization:- Application and data modernization require cloud migration so you can innovate continuously while reducing operational costs.
 AWS migration services provide automation and intelligent recommendations to expedite digital transformation.
 Use our cloud services to automatically convert your source servers to run natively on AWS, perform non-disruptive tests, and move your applications to the cloud.
 Discover, assess, convert, and migrate any database or analytics workload with minimal downtime.

+You can use a cloud computing platform for the following:
+• Application hosting for an on-demand infrastructure that hosts internal or SaaS applications
+• Backup and storage capability to store data and build dependable backup solutions
+• Content delivery to distribute content worldwide with high data transfer speeds
+• Hosting static and dynamic websites
+• Enterprise IT to host internal-facing or external-facing IT applications in the AWS Cloud
+• Various scalable database solutions from hosted enterprise database software to non-relational database solutions